Emmanuel-Wanyama/ALX_Capstone_Project/README.md

 This project is built as a full-stack application.

 Backend (API)
-Technology: [Specify your backend technology, e.g., Node.js with Express, Python with Django/Flask, etc.]
+Technology: Python with Django

-Database: [Specify your database, e.g., MongoDB, PostgreSQL, SQLite, etc.]
+Database: SQLite

 API Type: RESTful API